rwth-acis/sensor-data-service/README.md

 Sensor data
 -----------
-Actions performed in the [ARLEMPanel](https://github.com/rwth-acis/ARLEMPanel) are stored by the [msfusion.net](https://github.com/rwth-acis/msfusion.net) context manager using [ARLEMServices](https://github.com/rizalishan/ARLEMServices) componentes.
+Actions performed in the [ARLEMPanel](https://github.com/rwth-acis/ARLEMPanel) are stored by the [msfusion.net](https://github.com/rwth-acis/msfusion.net) context manager using [ARLEMServices](https://github.com/rizalishan/ARLEMServices) components.
 The sensor data service connects directly to the database used by [ARLEMServices](https://github.com/rizalishan/ARLEMServices) and [ARLEMPanel](https://github.com/rwth-acis/ARLEMPanel) and selects all the necessary data for xAPI statements, that represent actions performed by persons.
 Then the service creates the statements and offers a RESTful POST request to send them to the configured LRS instance.